 version of the OS, Airflow switches the images released to use the latest supported version of the OS.

-For example since Debian Buster end-of-life is August 2022, Airflow switches the images in
+Debian Buster end-of-life was August 2022, Airflow switched the images in

-to use Debian Bullseye in February/March 2022.
-The version will be used in the next MINOR release after
+Debian Bullseye in February/March 2022.
+The version was used in the next MINOR release after

-the switch happens.
-In case of the Bullseye switch - 2.3.0 version will use Bullseye.
-The images released
+the switch happened.
+In case of the Bullseye switch - 2.3.0 version used

 Users will continue to be able to build their images using stable Debian releases until the end of life and

-building and verifying of the images happens in our CI but no unit tests are executed using this image in
+building and verifying of the images happens in our CI but no unit tests were executed using this image in

 Approach to dependencies of Airflow